Ukrainian fencer Olena Kryvytska: 'I hope to wake up without war' | DW | 05.03.2022

 So I can't answer the question.
 I just hope it all ends soon.
 And I hope I can stay in our county.
 I don't want to go anywhere else.
 I want to live in Ukraine with my family.

-Olena Kryvytska is a Ukrainian fencer and three-time world championship bronze medalist: Moscow 2015 (team), Leipzig 2017 and Budapest 2019 (individual).
-Kryvytska lives in Ukraine with her husband and turned 35 the day before the Russian invasion.
+Olena Kryvytska is a Ukrainian fencer and three-time world championship bronze medalist: Moscow in 2015 (team), Leipzig in 2017 and Budapest in 2019 (individual).
+She lives in Ukraine with her husband, and turned 35 the day before the Russian invasion.

-The interview was conducted by Thomas Klein and translated by Matt Ford.
+The interview was conducted by Thomas Klein and translated from German by Matt Ford

+There will be no athletes from Russia or Belarus at the 2022 Paralympic Games in Beijing after all.
+Less than 24 hours after the organizing body said the athletes could compete as neutrals, the decision was reversed.

+Roman Abramovich has put Premier League club Chelsea up for sale as the spotlight falls on Russian involvement in sport.
+With sporting bodies queuing up to distance themselves, are the days of Russian sportswashing over?